 Attention Michigan Medicine Units: Michigan Medicine units should not implement Passwordstate.
 Please contact Health Information Technology & Services (HITS) for information about appropriate password management for Michigan Medicine units.

 The Passwordstate software is available directly from the Click Studios website.
 It is licensed only for U-M unit and research use.
-The license is available in a U-M Box Passwordstate folder (U-M login required).
+The license is available in a U-M Dropbox Passwordstate folder (U-M login required).
 Documentation regarding installation at U-M is also available in that folder.

 Support for Passwordstate is available from the vendor, Click Studios: